BastianW13/bingo/README.md

 # bingo
-Small website for creating tickets and to play a game of bingo.
+Small website for creating tickets and playing a game of bingo.